 Global Whistleblowing Policy

-Engelhart is committed to continuing to develop its understanding of the issues and mitigating the risks involved in slavery and human trafficking.
-To ensure to the best of our ability that high-risk sectors of our supply chain are free from slavery and human trafficking, we will continually review and improve our policies, processes, and controls.
+ENGELHART is committed to continuing to develop its understanding of the issues and mitigating the risks involved in slavery and human trafficking.
+To ensure that high-risk sectors of our supply chain are free from slavery and human trafficking, we will continue to encourage our employees to raise any concerns to allow us to address any issues that arise and improve our processes and controls.

 This statement has been published pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes Engelhart’s slavery and human trafficking statement.
 It has been approved by Engelhart’s Board of Directors and will be reviewed annually.